girlscript/winter-of-contributing/C_CPP/Errors in C_C++/runtimeerror.md

 ## Runtime errors

-*A runtime error in a program is an error that occurs while the program is running after being successfully compiled.*
+*A runtime error is a bug in the program which causes the program to crash even after it has been succesfully compiled.*

 It usually goes unnoticed by the developer as it is not reported by the compiler.